 The cumulative concentrations of other detected micropollutants (without sucralose) were in the range of 540-1 100 ng L-1 including all sites.
-The lowest value was 550 ng L-1 (RN), which is approximately 10 times higher than the micropollutant concentration in drinking water from northern Europe (Sweden) [18], where a similar set of compounds were targeted (134 compounds and an overlap of 43% with the current study).
+The lowest value was 550 ng L-1 (river network), which is approximately 10 times higher than the micropollutant concentration in drinking water from northern Europe (Sweden) [18], where a similar set of compounds were targeted (134 compounds and an overlap of 43% with the current study).
 Because of the relatively high removal rates of pesticides and pharmaceuticals, the PFASs, flame retardants and the category ‘Others’ were the dominant micropollutants in the drinking water (Figure 3).

 The concentration of ∑PFASs ranged from 110 to 200 ng L-1 at N1-N3 (Tai Hu Basin water; Su Tai/Wu Tai), and was 27 ng L-1 in the sample from N4 (Yangtze River water).
-The PFHxS was the dominant PFAS in Tai Hu (60-120 ng L-1, N1-N3), while PFBA was the highest PFAS in Yangtze River (11 ng L-1) and PFOA was the highest in RN water (RN, 54 ng L-1).
+The PFHxS was the dominant PFAS in Tai Hu (60-120 ng L-1, N1-N3), while PFBA was the highest PFAS in Yangtze River (11 ng L-1) and PFOA was the highest in the river network water (54 ng L-1).
 The PFAS concentrations in drinking water were generally higher than those in drinking water from USA, Brazil, Spain, and France [33-35].

-It is clear that flame retardants was the main micropollutant category in drinking water from the Yangtze River (370 ng L-1; 42 % of total) and generally contributed to more than 20% of the total concentration of all compounds in the drinking water at all sites, except for N1(s).
+Flame retardants was the main micropollutant category in drinking water from the Yangtze River (370 ng L-1; 42 % of total) and generally contributed to more than 20% of the total concentration of all compounds in the drinking water at all sites, except for N1(s).
 Overall (all sites), the compounds with the highest concentrations were TEP (average 120 ng L-1) and TCEP (average 96 ng L-1).
-These two organophosphorus flame retardants are at almost the same level as in drinking water in the Netherlands (48-100 ng L-1) [16].
+These two organophosphorus flame retardants are at almost the same concentration as levels reported from the Netherlands (48-100 ng L-1) [16].
 Another compound with high concentration was butyl dihydrogen phosphate (average 130 ng L-1), an industrial chemical, rarely (if ever) reported as present in drinking water before.
 The occurrence of micropollutants in drinking water is dependent on the quality of water source (Figure 3) as well as on the treatment efficiency at the DWTP.
 In the next section, the impact of the treatment process is examined.

 Removal efficiency

-The removal efficiencies for all compounds at all DWTPs are given in Table A5 in the Supporting Information and are illustrated in Figure 4a, b.
+The removal efficiencies for all compounds at all DWTPs are given in Table A5 in Supporting Information and are illustrated in Figure 4.
 The overall average removal efficiency of all compounds averaged 24 ± 149 % (N1-N5, n=9, including the two extra samples and the duplicates at N1+N2).
-The pesticides averaged 65 ± 50 % and the pharmaceuticals 74 ± 49 %, while the removal of other compound categories were significantly lower (p<10-8, two-sided Student’s t-test), with average efficiencies of 3 ± 99 % for ‘Others’ (food additives, surfactant, industrial chemicals, fatty acid), -1 ± 13% for flame retardants, and -140 ± 329% for PFASs.
+The removal of pesticides averaged 65 ± 50 % and the pharmaceuticals 74 ± 49 %, while the removal of other compound categories were significantly lower (p<10-8, two-sided Student’s t-test), with average efficiencies of 3 ± 99 % for ‘Others’ (food additives, surfactant, industrial chemicals, fatty acid), -1 ± 13% for flame retardants, and -140 ± 329% for PFASs.
 Thus, the flame retardants showed negative treatment efficiencies, which means they boosted through the treatment process.
 Similarly, the removal of PFASs was often inefficient or even negative at the investigated DWTPs.
 Previous studies have shown that conventional treatment techniques are inefficient in removing PFASs [36].
-Negative removal efficiency may be explained by time-dependent concentrations and the lag time between sampling raw and finished water, degradation of PFAS precursors to persistent PFASs [37] and desorption/breakthrough of PFASs from granular activated carbon (GAC) or other filter types within the DWTP [38] .[38-40]
+Negative removal efficiency may be explained by time-dependent concentrations and the lag time between sampling raw and finished water, degradation of PFAS precursors to persistent PFASs [37] and desorption/breakthrough of PFASs from granular activated carbon (GAC) or other filter types within the DWTP [38] .
+GAC and anion exchange filters are currently used for removal of PFASs in DWTPs; however, development of new treatment options are needed, in particular for the shorter chain PFASs [38-40].